freedomofpress/dangerzone/BUILD.md

 (Note that ideally you would verify the git tag, but the PGP key that has signed the v3.5 git tag for is not published anywhere, so this isn't possible.
 See [this issue](https://github.com/pyinstaller/pyinstaller/issues/4430).)

 The next step is to compile the bootloader.
-We should do this all in dangerzone's pipenv though:
+We should do this all in dangerzone's poetry shell:

 ```
 cd dangerzone
-pipenv shell
+poetry shell
 cd ..\pyinstaller
 ```